sfu-db/ParSEval/README.md

 ParSEval considers the specific behaviors of each query operator and covers all possible execution branches of the logical query plan by adapting the notion of branch coverage to query plans.

+## 🆕 Current Status & Upcoming Release
+We are actively refactoring ParSeval to a pure Python implementation to provide a cleaner, more user-friendly interface.
+The new version will include improved functions for query equivalence checking and database instance generation.

+📌 The current codebase may be messy during this transition.
+The new version will be released soon.
+We recommend waiting for it to reduce deployment and maintenance effort.

+The new version of ParSEval provides the following features in dev branch:

+check_equivalence(schema, gold, pred, dialect, verify_first=False) – combines formal verification and test-case-based approaches for query equivalence evaluation.
+When verify_first=True, ParSEval prioritizes formal verification when checking query pairs, while still leveraging test-case-based evaluation when needed.

+instantiate_db(schema, sql, dialect, **kwargs) – generates test database instances based on the input SQL.

+Users can set verify_first=False to to use testcase based evaluation only.

+## TBD
+1. adapting MySQL/SQLite dialect processing code
+2. Handling special functions from SQLite/MySQL
+3. Merging codebase

 ## File Structure

 The repo contains following supplemental materials: